Bankei Yōtaku: Background

 Bankei is perhaps most famous for his teaching of the Unborn (Japanese: fushō 不生).
 The Unborn (also fushō fumetsu 不生不滅, "unborn and undying," or "no creation and no annihilation") derives from the Sanskrit term, anutpāda (no-birth, no-arising, not-born, non-produced, no-origin).
-The Indian tradition sees the term "anutpāda" as an aspect of the ultimate truth, emptiness; since emptiness does not arise or cease, it is not born and never dies.
+The Indian tradition sees the term anutpāda as an aspect of the ultimate truth, emptiness; since emptiness does not arise or cease, it is not born and never dies.
 The term is also used in the Lankavatara Sutra, where it is equated with emptiness.
 According to D.T.
-Suzuki, "anutpāda" is not the opposite of "utpāda," but transcends opposites.
+Suzuki, anutpāda is not the opposite of utpāda (arising) but transcends opposites.
 It is the seeing into the true nature of existence, the seeing that "all objects are without self-substance."
-The phrase fushō fumetsu 不生不滅 (unborn undying) also occurs in the Heart Sūtra.
+The phrase fushō fumetsu 不生不滅 (unborn undying) also appears in the Heart Sūtra.
 (Note: See also the following from the Pāli Canon: “There is, monks, an unborn, unbecome, unmade, unconditioned.
 If, monks there were not that unborn, unbecome, unmade, unconditioned, you could not know an escape here from the born, become, made, and conditioned.
 But because there is an unborn, unbecome, unmade, unconditioned, therefore you do know an escape from the born, become, made, and conditioned.”)